nawabahmadreshi/documentation/pages/marketing-channels/google-search-install-ads.md

 - If you want to deep link from your ads directly to content, you should [configure deep link routing]({{base.url}}/getting-started/deep-link-routing).
 {% endprerequisite %}

+{% caution title="Android SDK v2.10.0" %}

+Ensure the application being promoted by the Ad campaign has the SDK version of **v2.10.0** or later.
+Starting at this version, accurate measurement of the Google Play link referrer is used which is required to support this Adwords campaign type.

+{% endcaution %}

 {% ingredient enable-google-ad-partner %}{% endingredient %}

 ## Create a Branch Ad Link

 1. Create a Branch Ad link from the [Partner Management page](https://dashboard.branch.io/ads/partner-management)'s **Create Google Adwords Link** button under the Google Adwords Partner and select 'App Install or Engagement'
-{% image src='/img/pages/features/google-ads/create-link-install-engagement.png' 3-quarters center alt='Link Creation' %}
+{% image src='/img/pages/features/google-ads/create-link-install-engagement.png' half center alt='Link Creation' %}
 1. Under the Define Section, pick a Link Name for later reference
 1. Configure the link with the Ad Format set to **App Only**, the Ad Partner set to **Google Adwords**, and the Secondary Ad Format set to **Google Search Install Android**, while leaving the Campaign field blank
 {% image src='/img/pages/features/google-ads/google-search-install-ads/Android/ad-link-setup.png' 3-quarters center alt='Create Ad Link' %}